ssathyanath/Movies-ETL/README.md

 The Wikipedia data was in a JSON format and required the most cleanup.
 Below are the clean up transformations that was performed on the wikipedia dataset

-- Any TV shows were filtered out from the movie list
+- Any row that was a TV show was filtered out from the movie list
 - Any row that did not have an IMDB link was filtered out
 - All the columns that had null values were removed
-- Data that were represented in multiple column were merged (Example columns Director and Directed By were merged into one Director column)
+- Data that were represented in multiple column were merged (Example columns 'Director' and 'Directed By' were merged into one 'Director' column)
-- Currency data in BoX Office and Budget columns were parsed using regular expressions and were converted to numeric values
+- Currency data in Box Office and Budget columns were parsed using regular expressions and were converted to numeric values
-- Release Date amd Running Time column were parsed using regular expressions and was formated accordingly
+- Release Date amd Running Time columns were parsed using regular expressions and were formated accordingly

 The movie metadata and ratings data were extracted from Kaggle.
-Both the files were in consistent format and just needed data type change/clean up
+Both the files were in consistent format and just needed data type changes/clean up

 ## Data Merge

 The wikipedia and Kaggle metedata were first merged together.
 There were few duplicate/redundant columns after the merge.
 Each column was induvidualy analysed and necessary transformations were performed.
 The merged movie data was then combined with the ratings data.
-Any movie that dis not have a rating in the rating dataset was filled witha 0 rating.
+Any movie that did not have a rating in the rating dataset was filled with a 0 rating.

 ## Load to Postgres Database